Made to Suffer: Plot

 Michonne makes her way into The Governor's house and discovers a hidden room where he has kept the heads of many former allies, re-animated as walkers, in aquarium tanks, as well as the turned body of his daughter Penny (Kylie Szymanski) chained up.
 As she is studying the room, The Governor arrives, and despite his pleas to not harm Penny, Michonne kills her.
 Enraged, the two quickly engage in combat.
-After smashing the aquariums, Michonne uses a glass shard to stab The Governor in the eye, but before she can kill him, Andrea arrives and stops Michonne, who turns and flees the building.
-Andrea races to help bring The Governor to Dr. Stevens to treat his eye.
+After smashing the aquariums, Michonne uses a glass shard to stab The Governor in the right eye, but before she can kill him, Andrea arrives and stops Michonne, who turns and flees the building.
+Andrea races to help bring The Governor to Dr. Stevens to treat his injured right eye.

 Rick's group prepares to fight their way out of Woodbury, using smoke bombs to cover their escape.
 Daryl stays back to cover the others, while Rick is momentarily confused by a man whom he mistakes to be his former ally—Shane Walsh.
 Oscar is shot and killed as the others scale the Woodbury wall, and Daryl is captured.
-Rick, Maggie, and Glenn regroup with Michonne, who has been waiting for them, and they question if she is still useful to them.
+Rick, Maggie (after shooting Oscar in the head to prevent reanimation), and Glenn regroup with Michonne, who has been waiting for them, and they question if she is still useful to them.
 In the Woodbury arena, The Governor addresses the town's citizens, declaring that they were attacked by "terrorists".
 He then accuses Merle of betraying the people of Woodbury and has his men drag Daryl into the arena as proof of Merle's complicity; the residents start chanting for their blood.
 Stunned, Andrea stares at Daryl as the bloodthirsty townspeople cheer.